DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Related work

+To relax these requirements, DROID~\cite{tsai2021droid} proposed a setting where the DR distribution is optimized using a fixed, offline dataset pre-collected in the target domain, aiming to improve data-efficiency and reduce safety risks coming from rolling out policies trained in unconverged dynamics in contact-rich tasks.
+This framework reduced the real-world interaction to a single data collection step performed before parameter optimization; additionally, this setting does not make any assumptions about the data collection procedure, allowing it to be collected with another policy, or through human demonstrations.
+Our method follows the same problem setting, but differs from DROID in that it uses a likelihood-based objective function and optimizes the distribution variance in addition to the mean.
+We provide a thorough comparison between our method and DROID in Section~\ref{sec:experiments}.

+A variation of this offline setting, where the real-world data collection policy is assumed to be available, was addressed in BayesSim~\cite{bayessimramos}.
+Under this assumption, BayesSim trains a neural network to predict dynamics parameter posteriors using trajectories collected in simulation by the given policy under a variety of dynamic conditions.
+Trajectories collected by the same policy on the real world setup are then passed to the trained network to predict the dynamics parameter distributions in the real world.
+Similar to our work and DROID, BayesSim does not require access to the real hardware during optimization; however, it still assumes the data collection policy to be available during optimization.
+In contrast, we propose a maximum likelihood-based framework which does not require the data collection policy to be known, making it more suitable for use with human demonstrations.
+We provide a detailed comparison between our method and BayesSim with human demonstrations in Section~\ref{sec:experiments}.

-Other works approached the problem by keeping a fixed distribution over the physical parameters and, instead, relying on intelligent sampling techniques to improve generalization: \cite{mehta20active} guides training on increasingly harder environment variations, while~\cite{murattore19assessing} increases the number of sampled simulated environments until satisfactory transfer behavior is reached.
+Other works followed a different approach for applying domain randomization, by keeping a fixed range of the physical parameters and, instead, relying on intelligent sampling techniques to improve generalization: \cite{mehta20active} guides training on increasingly harder environment variations, while~\cite{murattore19assessing} increases the number of sampled simulated environments until satisfactory transfer behavior is reached.

 Finally, approaches based around differentiable physics simulators were also devised~\cite{deavila2018differentiable}.
-While DROPO could in principle be used with a differentiable simulator, allowing for the use of a gradient-based instead of a gradient-free approach, we do not make any assumptions about the differentiability of the simulator in this work.
+While DROPO could in principle be used with a differentiable simulator, allowing for the use of a gradient-based optimizer, we do not make any assumptions about the differentiability of the simulator in this work.